 When you’re making poverty-level wages on a temporary or zero-hour contract in an area with a high level of poverty, you know you’re replaceable.
 You know too, that your power to negotiate is severely limited.

-This standard is so ingrained that a garment worker counts themselves as fortunate if they can work six 12-hour days in a row and earn a wage sufficient to support themselves.
+This standard is so ingrained that a garment worker often counts themselves as fortunate if they can work six 12-hour days in a row and earn a wage sufficient to support themselves.
 The systemic reliance on overtime, skipping breaks, and sacrificing leave to cobble together a half-way sufficient wage has resulted in an industry where wage improvement programs struggle to get off the ground simply because good hours and reasonable pay are inconceivable luxuries for workers who’ve experienced exploitation for generations.
-The fear or falling into poverty, and not being able to support their family or community, is a huge obstacle to progress.
+The fear of falling into poverty, and not being able to support their family or community, is a huge obstacle to progress.

-Intentions Are Good in Industry, But Action Is Slow
+Intentions Are Good In Industry, But Action Is Slow

 Companies can no longer hide behind the pretence of living wages threatening their businesses, as fears that paying living wages will raise the price of clothing have largely been debunked.
 Less than one per cent of the price of a piece of clothing typically goes towards wages.
-Researchers from the University of Queensland and the University of New South Wales found that closing the living wage gap for cotton and textile workers in India would only require an increase of around 20 cents per item.
+Researchers from the University of Queensland and the University of New South Wales found that closing the living wage gap for cotton and textile workers in India would only require an increase of around 20 cents per item for shoppers.

-There’s no doubt, the fashion industry has a long road ahead of it when it comes to paying living wages to garment workers.
 To ensure that any efforts to raise garment worker wages are effective, the whole fashion industry needs to get on board.
 And right now, too many are still dodging responsibility.
 We as consumers can play our part by only purchasing clothes that have been ethically produced and convince clothing companies that the race to the bottom must become a race to the top.
 Clothing companies must strive to transform the fashion industry into one that is sustainable and fair.
 That’s a race where we all win.